 Mucinex and the Gender Gap

 Ladies, let’s not forget that this is a two way highway.
 That’s right, sometimes our partners need a little help, too.
-Some researchers believe that guaifenesin can also help men with sperm motility issues.
-Just like in the cervix, the active ingredient in Mucinex makes the sperm less viscous.
-The sperm are freer to move through the cervical region and on to the egg.
+Some researchers believe that guaifenesin can also help men with motility issues.
+Just like in the cervix, the active ingredient in Mucinex makes the little guys less viscous.
+The dudes are freer to move through the cervical region and on to the egg.

 It’s not easy bringing this up with men, I know.
 But communication is more important than ever as you both move into this next stage of your relationship.
 Keep his confidence up and let him know how it important it is to you.

 Early on in trying to conceive there are plenty of unknowns.
 You may not know what the issue is, or if there even is a medical issue.
 These are important things to consider when mentally preparing yourself for the ups and downs associated with trying to conceive.

 Since there are no real studies on this topic, information is rather hit or miss.
 Like any over the counter helper, it is recommended that you follow the label instructions.
 Of course, it doesn’t hurt to consult with your OB or general practitioner before starting any conception program.